Recruitment Period: 06/05/2019 - Until Filled

 • Other duties as assigned

-• Physicians must be available at the Yakima campus at least two days per month and dedicated to educating student doctors
+• Candidates must be available at the Yakima campus at least two days per month and dedicated to educating student doctors

 • Excellent interpersonal, communications, and presentation skills